Faculty and Staff Profiles

 • Assistant Professor, Department of Electrical and Computer Engineering - The University of Memphis - Aug.
 2006 - Aug.
 2010

-• Adjunct Associate Professor , School of Biomedical Engineering and Imaging - The University of Tennessee Health Science Center - Sep.
+• Adjunct Faculty, Orthopedic Surgery and Biomedical Engineering - The University of Tennessee Health Science Center - Sep.
 2010 - present

 • Associate Professor, Biomedical Engineering - The University of Memphis - Sep.
 2010 - present